ElpharienPY/Projet_C/README.md

 - If the image is larger than the SDL2 window, slight blurring may occur due to scaling
 - Image paths are typed in the **console**, not the SDL window
-- Save function or both bmp images types (corrupted images/black images everytime we save)
+- The save function sometimes produces corrupted or black images, for both 8-bit and 24-bit formats.
 - Gestion of RGB in the part 3 (can see the folder "test" to see each issues with test-images )
 - Writing the path in the console for the Interface version too (not in the window is much complex)
 - If the image is larger than the SDL2 window, slight blurring may occur due to scaling